YakirHasid/React-Investment-Calculator/README.md

 # React Investment Calculator
-### React Application for your investment plan
+React Application for your investment plan,

-### Easily calculate your yearly details using your investment plan!
+Easily calculate your yearly details!